al3xandr3/al3xandr3.github.io/_posts/2013-04-10-twitter-quotes.md

 </blockquote>

 <blockquote data-day="2013-05-23">
 Prefer the point of view of "everything has a reason to be".
-The reason is often not known, but exists.
-Someone was so rude just now, i'm going to be rude back!
-No. Probably has nothing to do with you, think instead why that was: stress? misunderstanding? culture gap?
+The reason is often not known, but exists, Science!.
+Someone was so rude just now, with no apparent reason, I'm going to be rude back !
+No, wait, maybe has nothing to do with you... was it a misunderstanding? did i touch a nerve?
 </blockquote>

 <blockquote data-day="2013-05-23">